 Most of the birthmarks require multiple sessions and the treatment is done at monthly intervals.
 Most of the changes occurring following the treatment will settle within 5-7 days and won’t affect the daily activities.
-Laser treatment is safe, the out-patient procedure doesn’t involve surgery, blood loss, general anesthesia, hospital stay.
+Laser treatment is safe; the out-patient procedure doesn’t involve surgery, blood loss, general anaesthesia, hospital stay.

 Surgery: This method is used when other non-surgical treatments have not worked.
 A hemangioma that is large, or found on an internal organ also requires surgery under general anesthesia.
 Excision or serial excision or dermabrasion may be required.

 Radio-Surgery: This is a revolutionary technique to remove unwanted skin growths, an easy and faster method with ultra-high-frequency radio waves (3.8 MHz) to cut and coagulate tissues without much trauma,bleeding, or scarring.
 This treatment is done under local anesthesia and most of the time requires only a single session.

 We at Clear Skin perform radio-surgery excision of melanocytic nevus, nevus sebaceous of jadassohn by most advanced Ellmann Surgitron(USA) & Kentamed RC

 Hemangioma which is rapidly growing, compressing vital structures, ulcerated & bleeding ones